Don’t cover Imran Khan’s PTI: Pakistan’s media told to censor popular ex-PM

 The targeting of Khan and the PTI, and the blackout of their political messaging, has led to electoral coverage that is bereft of the almost festive feel of previous campaigns in the run-up to the elections.

-Mehmood, the executive producer in Lahore, recalls that in December last year, he had commissioned a segment where people in different areas of the city were asked to share which party would they vote for in the polls.
+A journalist recalls that in December last year, he had commissioned a segment where people in different areas of the city were asked to share which party would they vote for in the polls.

 “The constituency where the vox pop was done, was a stronghold of Pakistan Muslim League-Nawaz (PMLN) and over 60 percent of respondents said they will vote for them, with other 40 percent naming PTI.
 Despite that, we were instructed by the management to drop it,” he said.

 The PMLN is the party of former Prime Minister Nawaz Sharif, who returned recently from years in exile, and has seen multiple corruption cases against him dropped by courts, sparking speculation that he is the military’s favoured candidate in the coming elections.

-The Islamabad-based journalist who heads a TV network’s election cell said he fears that the closer Pakistan gets to election day, the harsher these restrictions will get to sideline the PTI and promote the PMLN and Sharif.
+The Islamabad-based journalist said he fears the closer Pakistan gets to election day, the harsher these restrictions will get to sideline the PTI and promote the PMLN and Sharif.

 “What I personally feel is that these orders to promote PMLN will increase while PTI and its candidates, even though they are independent, will be pushed aside,” he said.